Manav-Sandeep-Malavia/webapp/README.md

 ## Overview

-This project is a RESTful API for managing assignment tasks, enabling users to create, read, update, and delete assignment entries.
+This project is a RESTful API for managing assignment tasks, enabling users to create, read, update, and delete assignment entries

 ## Requirements